maor-paz-hs/learngo/README.md

 func main() {
 	// Using short variable declaration
 	x := 42
+	// reassigning the variable b
+	b = 2.71

 	fmt.Println("Value of x:", x)
 	fmt.Printf("Value of y: %v, %T", y, y) fmt.Printf("Value of a: %v, %T", a, a)